Code Snippets is an easy, clean and simple way to run code snippets on your site. It removes the need to add custom snippets to your theme’s

 - Added: Additional API options for retrieving snippets.

-- Changed the indicator color for inactive snippets from red to grey.
+- Changed the indicator colour for inactive snippets from red to grey.

 - Fixed a bug preventing the editor theme from being set to default.